darja0/PepperKinematics/README.md

 ## Citation

-Please cite these papers in your publications if it helps your research:
+Please cite the following paper in your publications if in your research you use the work published here:

 ```latex
 @inproceedings{stoeva2021,